 We only planned 2 days in this area, so our initial plan was to visit Petrohue Waterfalls, hike in Pérez Rosales National Park and explore the cities around the lake.

 2h later and we were in National Park driving towards the Waterfalls.
-The beauty and colours of this park are surreal, green forests and fields with wildflowers, an Andean mountain range in distance and dark blue Todos Los Santos lake.
-You could hear the sounds of rushing water silenced by the strong winds.
+The beauty and colours of this park are surreal, green forests and fields with wildflowers, an Andean mountain range in distance and dark blue Todos Los Santos Lake in front of us.
+We could hear the sounds of rushing water silenced by the strong winds.
 However, as it was the peak of the season the place was overcrowded and finding parking was a challenge.

 Our next stop was Frutillar Bajo, scenic and beautiful little town overlooking Osorno volcano.
 Most of the houses here are built in German architecture style and frankly I think I took a photo of every single one of them.
 We parked in front of the German Colonial Museum which was the first on our list.
 As soon as we entered museum it felt like we are back in the 19th century when the first German immigrants started populating this area.

 After the Museum, we took a stroll down the coastline and visited famous Teatro Del Lago (Musical Theater), and small picturesque dock.
 Frutillar is famous as a City of Music and offers concerts all year round, and Teatro del Lago is the largest acoustic theatre ever built in South America.
 After the stroll, we sat in a little shop where we enjoyed German “Strudel” and coffee.
 This little town is maybe one of the most beautiful towns I have ever seen, it looks like a fairy tale town.

 Around 8:30 in the evening we went down to the beach to watch the sunset and take some photos.
 As the tide is low, the beach is stretching for miles, and I wasn’t able to distinguish skies from the ocean.
 After the sunset, the skies turned purple yellow, and I wanted to stay there forever.